MonticolaExplorator/DevBlog/_tabs/about.md

 permalink: /about/
 ---

 Hi there!
 My name is Manuel Javier and I'm a software developer.
 I started this blog because I was curious how one would create a developer blog/portfolio.
-I had one spare Azure subscription and next thing you know I was wrapping my head around Jenkyll and spending half an hour writing this bio.
+I had one spare Azure subscription and next thing you know I was wrapping my head around Jekyll and spending half an hour writing this bio.

 ## Professional